-High antioxidants, vitamin C, β-carotene, fibers and other minerals of Kale provides protection against oxidative stress and enhances the immunity of the body.
+High antioxidants, vitamin C, β-carotene, fibers, and other minerals of Kale provide protection against oxidative stress and enhances the immunity of the body.
 Single serving size of kale full 100% RDI of Vitamin A and 40% of Vitamin C (7).

 Eating kale prevents Gastroesophageal reflux disease and esophageal cancer.
-Sulforaphane compound of Kale acts as a therapeutic anti inflammatory and anti-cancer agent (8).
+The Sulforaphane compound of Kale acts as a therapeutic anti-inflammatory and anti-cancer agent (8).

 Dietary fibers present in kale prevents postprandial elevation of plasma glucose levels (140–187 mg/dl) by an increase in intestinal viscosity.
 Which further delays the absorption of nutrients (9).
 Thus prevents diabetes.

 Omega-3 -fatty acids in Kale juice is good for the heart as it reduces the cholesterol level of the body.
 Therefore having Kale juice prevents the risk of coronary artery diseases (10).

 Lutein and zeaxanthin of Kale protect the retina and cornea from age-related disorders such as cataracts, glaucoma, and macular degeneration (11).